dxps/keycloak-playground/news-oidc-acf/README.md

-## News - An OIDC IF demo
+## News - An OIDC ACF demo

-This is a demo of OpenID Connect (OIDC) Implicif Flow.
+This is a demo of OpenID Connect (OIDC) Authorization Code Flow.

+### Settings

+- at Keycloak level
+    - client
+        - access type: confidential
+        - credentials > secret: ...